Wooden External French Doors vs uPVC External French Doors

 - A way to keep heat in, or let it out: In the summer, it’s easy to open both sides of a French door to let air flow through your home.
 In the winter, you can keep the doors closed to keep heat in.
 You may think this is a characteristic of any door, but it’s easier to open French doors fully since they’re a two-leaf design.
 In addition, if you pick a French door with frosted glass, it acts as a buffer, letting filtered light through, but not creating the searing heat that you would get with a clear glass pane.

 French doors are an elegant solution to the issues of space and privacy, and they are a good way of making a dull room feel more welcoming.
-Many people opt for French internal doors to join their dining room and hallway, or the living room and kitchen.
-They’re also great for conservatories, and even as the main entryway if you want something grand and eye-catching.
+They’re great for conservatories and rear entrances if you want something grand and eye-catching.

 Should You Buy Wooden French Doors or uPVC French Doors?